harrel56/json-schema/README.md

 For each specific schema this behaviour can be overridden by providing *$schema* keyword with desired meta-schema URI.
 Resolution of meta-schema follows the same [rules](#schema-resolver) as for a regular schema.

-If you want to change default meta-schema, configure `ValidatorVaftory` like this:
+If you want to change default meta-schema, configure `ValidatorVactory` like this:
 ```java
 new ValidatorFactory().withDefaultMetaSchema("your-meta-schema-uri");
 ```